Typhoid

 BOOK A TRAVEL CONSULTATION ONLINE

-How does Typhoid spread?
+How is typhoid spread?

-Anyone who is currently ill and people who have recently recovered but are still passing the bacteria in their stools can spread typhoid.
 This can mean that an infected person who hasn’t washed their hands after going to the toilet prepares food for you, it can be transmitted to you.
 Similarly any water contaminated with sewage containing typhoid bacteria that you drink or use to wash food, can infect you.

 BOOK A TRAVEL CONSULTATION ONLINE

-What are the symptoms of Typhoid?
+What are the symptoms of typhoid?

-The most common symptoms of typhoid are:
+The most common symptoms of typhoid include:

-• High temperature (39- 40C)
+• High temperature (39-40°C)

 • Headache